slash-fr/jka-server-status/doc/basic-config-php-examples.md

 ];
 ```
 - You will get a "landing page" (server list) on the root URL (`/`), and the two servers on the specified URIs.
-- PHP allows trailing commas (`,`) on the last element of each array.
-They are of course optional.
+- PHP allows trailing commas (`,`) even on the last element of each array.

 ## Specifying a server name
 Specifying a server name is recommended.